ICAEW.com works better with JavaScript enabled.

 Portrait commission

-To mark her tenacity, determination and impact on the profession, ICAEW has commissioned a portrait of Mary Harris Smith.
-An original work, this oil on canvas portrait by Toby Wiggins RP will be hung in Chartered Accountants’ Hall, as a permanent way to honour her achievement and the many female members who follow in her footsteps.
-We'll let you know here when it's ready to be unveiled.
+To mark her tenacity, determination and impact on the profession, ICAEW commissioned a portrait of Mary Harris Smith.
+An original work, this oil on canvas portrait by Toby Wiggins RP, is hung outside the Members' Room in Chartered Accountants’ Hall, as a permanent way to honour her achievement and the many female members who follow in her footsteps.

 We are grateful to accounting historian Professor Stephen Walker, Edinburgh Business School, for supplying photographs of Mary Harris Smith.